mascee/Music_Project/README.md

  - CatBoost - 92% accuracy

 ## Why it's important
-Sometime we hear a song and want to play similar sounding songs or find similar sounding bands.
-And it helps to see what genre this particular song is, because artists vary their genres from album to album.
+Sometimes we hear a song and want to play similar-sounding songs or find similar-sounding bands.
+And it helps to see what genre this particular song is because artists vary their genres from album to album.
-Our mood can be different, and we seek particular kind of music to match our mood.
+Our moods can be different, and we seek particular kinds of music to match our moods.
 And that's when people can use our app.
-Modern music apps lack this selection, and only show similar artists.
-We have a choice of similar genre as the song we'd like to listen to in the current moment.
+Modern music apps lack this selection and only show similar artists.
+We have a choice of a similar genre as the song we'd like to listen to in the current moment.

 ## Ethical Considerations
 We are diligently looking to ensure the music copyrights are not violated.
-Additionaly we would like to mention this App is used as a student project.
+Additionally we would like to mention this App is used as a student project.
 No user data is collected.

 ## Data we used